nanonanomachine/save-google-spaces/README.md

 Capybara and selenium-webdriver(chromedriver) are used to achieve that.

 This script will create directories of each space.
 Then logs named with numeric number are created in these directories.
-Currently it only saves texts and messages.
+Currently it only saves texts and links.
 Saving images is not supported.

 Installation
 ------------